-Lie back on the bench, not too close or too far away from the uprights as this can either waste valuable energy when taking the weight off or hitting the uprights when you press the weight up.
+Lie back on the bench, not too close or too far away from the uprights, as this can either waste valuable energy when taking the weight off or hitting the uprights when you press the weight up.

 Plant your feet firmly on the floor with your knees bent to an angle of approximately 80-90 degrees.
 Keep your feet flat and heels on the floor.
 Grip the bar using your perfect grip and ‘lock’ your shoulders back into the bench.

-Squeeze your shoulder blades together and push your chest out, then drive your shoulder blades back into the bench and ‘lock’ them into position.
+Squeeze your shoulder blades together, push your chest out, and then drive your shoulder blades back into the bench and ‘lock’ them into position.
 Lower your glutes down onto the bench and squeeze.
 Your body should be tight, and you should feel locked and secure on the bench.

-NEVER put your feet on the bench as this will make you dangerously unstable.
+NEVER put your feet on the bench, as this will make you dangerously unstable.